2019-20 AP Course Audit: What You’ll Need to Do

 - The teacher uses Spanish almost exclusively in class and encourages students to do likewise.

-- The course provides opportunities for students to compare literary texts produced in different historical contexts.
+- The course provides opportunities for students to develop the skills in the following skill categories:

 AP Spanish Literature and Culture resource requirements:

 - The school ensures that each student has a copy of the works being read, for individual use inside and outside of the classroom.